 Peacock Cichlid Fish – Everything You Need To Know

 The Peacock Cichlid fish is a species of the Astatotilapia genus with as many as 22 special varieties found in nature.
-These species can be identified based on their elaborate pattern and color schemes.
-They’re specifically known as being one of the most colorful fish to be kept and this makes them a popular choice for displaying in aquariums.
+These species can be identified based on their elaborate pattern and colour schemes.
+They’re specifically known as being one of the most colourful fish to be kept and this makes them a popular choice for displaying in aquariums.

 Typically, the Peacock Cichlid Fish varies in size from around 4 inches to 6 inches (10 to 15 cm).
-The Peacock Cichlid is known for having quite a variety of different colors.
-Depending on the species, possible color schemes can include blue, yellow, gold, and orange.
-The coloring on the Peacock Cichlid’s skin is iridescent as opposed to being a fixed color shade.
+The Peacock Cichlid is known for having quite a variety of different colours.
+Depending on the species, possible colour schemes can include blue, yellow, gold, and orange.
+The colouring on the Peacock Cichlid’s skin is iridescent as opposed to being a fixed colour shade.

-Large color differences can be seen in different varieties of the fish, depending on the living conditions, nature of the habitat, and interactions with other marine life.
-Only the males of the Peacock Cichlid exhibit any color, females and young fingerlings are found to only be found in dull gray color.
-The males transform as they mature to present various colors while the females remain gray.
+Large colour differences can be seen in different varieties of the fish, depending on the living conditions, nature of the habitat, and interactions with other marine life.
+Only the males of the Peacock Cichlid exhibit any colour, females and young fingerlings are found to only be found in dull grey colour.
+The males transform as they mature to present various colours while the females remain grey.

 In order for Peacock Cichlids to thrive, they require the natural conditions of the Lake Malawi in order to exhibit proper growth and maturation.
 These fish prefer a slightly alkaline pH that ranges anywhere from 7.5 to 9.0.
 A lukewarm water temperature of around 75 to 81°F (24 to 27°C) is optimal for most Peacock Cichlid species.